 Connecticut College has strong working relationships with a wide range of local and regional organizations.
 We collaborate with these organizations to address community challenges and advance the common good.

-Through Community Partnerships, you have the opportunity to learn and work with professionals and activists from more than 50 community organizations.
+Through the Holleran Center, you have the opportunity to learn and work with professionals and activists from several different community organizations.
+Below you will find a directory of partnership sites for the 2019-2020 academic year.

-Interested in becoming a Connecticut College community partner?
+Interested in becoming a Connecticut College community partner for the next academic year?
 Contact Community Partnerships at 860-439-2458.

 Arts, culture and public spaces |Economics, development and social justice | Education | Community Partnerships Programs | Environment and science | Health and wellness | History and government |Psychology, early childhood and human development | National Resources